-A co-worker delivers on a promise to meet a tight deadline, and the client is thrilled.
+- Reliability: A co-worker delivers on a promise to meet a tight deadline, and the client is thrilled.

-A few days later, she tells a funny story about her 4-year-old daughter.
+- Intimacy: A few days later, she tells a funny story about her 4-year-old daughter.

-A few weeks later, she fills in for a colleague who is dealing with a family crisis.
+- Orientation (the extent to which others believe you care about their concerns): A few weeks later, she fills in for a colleague who is dealing with a family crisis.

-A few months later, she offers her expertise and makes recommendations on how to handle a situation the team hasn’t encountered before.
+- Credibility: A few months later, she offers her expertise and makes recommendations on how to handle a situation the team hasn’t encountered before.

 In this post, we’ll take a closer look at the role credibility plays when building trust in a virtual team.

 What Is Credibility?